Spontaneous scalarization: Neutron star scalarization

-The actual merger and the post-merger phase were addressed only in~\textcite{Shibata:2013pra} which showed that dynamical scalarization can happen not only after the inspiral, but also during the merger since a very massive compact star is formed in this process.
-The evolution during \ns merger of the maximum values of the rest-mass density $\rho_{\rm max}$ and scalar field $\varphi_{\rm max}$ for several binary \ns{s} with total mass $M = 2.7~\msun$ and several values of $\beta_0$ is shown in Fig. \ref{fig:NS_merger}.
-Two \EOS{s} are considered in the two panels and the cosmological value of the scalar field is taken to be $\varphi_0=10^{-5}$.
+The actual merger and the postmerger phases were addressed only by~\textcite{Shibata:2013pra}, who showed that dynamical scalarization can happen not only in the inspiral phase but also during the merger since a massive compact star is formed in this process.
+The evolution during the \ns merger of the maximum values of the rest-mass density $\rho_{\rm max}$ and scalar field $\varphi_{\rm max}$ for several binary \ns{s} with total mass $M = 2.7~\msun$ and several values of $\beta_0$ is shown in Fig. \ref{fig:NS_merger}.
+Two \EOS{s} are considered in the two panels and the cosmological value of the scalar field is taken to be $\varphi_0=10^{-5}$ in order to satisfy constraints from the binary-pulsar observations \cite{Freire:2012mg,Antoniadis:2013pzd}.
 Some of the binary \ns{s} are not scalarized at the beginning of the evolution (the models with $\varphi_{\rm max}=0$ at the beginning), but the values of $\beta_0$ are chosen such that all of them develop scalar fields at a certain point of the evolution.
 The actual merger of the two \ns{s} is marked by the rapid increase of $\varphi_{\rm max}$.
-Afterwards, either a hyper- or supramassive \ns is formed, or the merger remnant collapses to a bald \bh and the scalar field is radiated away.
+Afterward, either a hypermassive or supramassive \ns is formed or the merger remnant collapses to a bald \bh and the scalar field is radiated away.
 In agreement with the studies of equilibrium differentially rotating \ns{s} discussed in Sec.~\ref{sec:DEF_model_equil}, the scalarized merger remnant can sustain a larger mass without collapsing to a \bh~\cite{Doneva:2018ouu}.
-This is evident in the right panel of Fig.~\ref{fig:NS_merger} where collapse to a \bh is observed in pure \gr, while a supramassive \ns is formed after the merger scalar-tensor gravity for small enough $\beta_0$.
+This is evident in the bottom panel of Fig.~\ref{fig:NS_merger}, where collapse to a \bh is observed in pure \gr, while a supramassive \ns is formed after the merger in scalar-tensor gravity with small enough $\beta_0$.